 We make an application to the Registrar of Companies to have the company restored to the register.
 The dissolution is the date of publication of the notice striking the company name from the register in the Iris Oifigiúil, the official gazette of the Government of Ireland.

 Where your company is struck off under section 12A Companies Act, we can make an application for restoration. outstanding returns must be filed.
 Annual returns submitted for years 2000 onward must be accompanied by audited accounts.
 In addition, written confirmation from the Revenue Commissioners that all outstanding statements required by section 882 Taxes Consolidation Act 1997 have been delivered to them.

-We can have a dissolved company restored within a few days by applying to the Companies Registration Office under their FastTrack scheme.
+We can have a dissolved company restored in a week by applying to the Companies Registration Office under their FastTrack scheme.
 We must be appointed joint company secretary to enable us to attend on your behalf.

 Amendments may need to be made to the documentation presented or extra forms may need to be completed where company records are not up to date, the officer will be required to remain in the office until the company is restored to the register